Tourmaline Oil (TSE:TOU) Rating Reiterated by Raymond James

-Raymond James reiterated their strong-buy rating on shares of Tourmaline Oil (TSE:TOU) in a research report report published on Wednesday, Analyst Ratings Network reports.
-The firm currently has a C$44.00 price target on the stock.
+Raymond James reiterated their strong-buy rating on shares of Tourmaline Oil (TSE:TOU) in a research report released on Wednesday morning, Analyst Price Targets reports.
+The firm currently has a C$44.00 price objective on the stock.

-TOU has been the topic of several other research reports.
-BMO Capital Markets increased their target price on Tourmaline Oil from C$40.00 to C$41.00 and gave the stock a na rating in a research report on Monday, June 21st.
+A number of other equities research analysts have also issued reports on TOU.
+Tudor Pickering boosted their target price on Tourmaline Oil to C$32.00 and gave the stock a buy rating in a research report on Wednesday, May 19th.
 ATB Capital upped their price target on Tourmaline Oil from C$37.50 to C$40.00 in a research report on Tuesday, June 15th.
-Royal Bank of Canada lifted their price objective on Tourmaline Oil to C$42.00 and gave the company an outperform rating in a research note on Monday, June 14th.
-CIBC boosted their price objective on Tourmaline Oil from C$35.00 to C$40.00 and gave the stock an outperform rating in a report on Monday, June 14th.
-Finally, TD Securities raised their price target on Tourmaline Oil from C$35.00 to C$37.00 and gave the company a buy rating in a research report on Monday, June 14th.
-Nine investment analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-Tourmaline Oil currently has an average rating of Buy and a consensus price target of C$39.31.
+Canaccord Genuity upped their price target on Tourmaline Oil from C$34.00 to C$36.00 and gave the company a buy rating in a research report on Wednesday, May 19th.
+Cormark upped their price target on Tourmaline Oil from C$38.00 to C$40.00 and gave the company a buy rating in a research report on Tuesday, June 15th.
+Finally, Tudor Pickering & Holt upped their price target on Tourmaline Oil from C$30.00 to C$32.00 and gave the company a buy rating in a research report on Wednesday, May 19th.
+Nine investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+Tourmaline Oil currently has a consensus rating of Buy and an average price target of C$39.31.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, June 30th.
-Stockholders of record on Wednesday, June 30th were given a dividend of $0.16 per share.
-The ex-dividend date of this dividend was Monday, June 14th.
-This represents a $0.64 dividend on an annualized basis and a dividend yield of 1.80%.
-Tourmaline Oil’s dividend payout ratio is currently 16.73%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
+Stockholders of record on Wednesday, June 30th were paid a dividend of $0.16 per share.
+The ex-dividend date was Monday, June 14th.
+This represents a $0.64 annualized dividend and a dividend yield of 1.80%.
+Tourmaline Oil’s dividend payout ratio (DPR) is presently 19.83%.

 Tourmaline Oil Corp. acquires, explores for, develops, and produces oil and natural gas properties in the Western Canadian Sedimentary Basin.
 It holds interests in properties located in the Alberta Deep Basin, Northeast British Columbia Montney, and the Peace River High Triassic oil complex.
 The company was incorporated in 2008 and is headquartered in Calgary, Canada.